 Since 1982, the rights of Canadians have become much clearer and more easily protected than in previous decades.
 Parliament no longer attempts to pass laws that threaten certain rights, and if they do citizens can take the government to court to get the law overruled by a judge.
 This has led to a growth in judicial power over the lawmaking process, which is not without controversy.

 Criminal law is generally understood to involve any effort to regulate or maintain public safety, social order or morality.
 This broad category includes all the most sensational and scary crimes, such as theft, murder, kidnapping, assault, and fraud.
 The Canadian Constitution gives the power to make criminal law exclusively to the Parliament of Canada, meaning almost all of Canada’s most “serious” laws are national in scope and apply equally across the entire country.
 A violation of a criminal law is called a criminal offence and often carries imprisonment as maximum punishment.

 Federal laws, also known as federal acts, are laws passed by the Parliament of Canada that regulate or control something under the constitutional authority of Canada’s national government, such as national security, the military, currency, airports, and any business or industry that operates nation-wide or internationally.
 Provincial laws (or acts) are laws passed by Canada’s 10 provincial governments to regulate or control matters under provincial constitutional authority, which includes property rights, natural resources, education, social services, housing, health law, and family law.
 Municipal or city governments can pass laws too, sometimes called bylaws, that regulate minor matters like garbage collection or pet licenses.
 Though most laws are passed by elected politicians, these days a lot of law also originates from some level of the federal, provincial, or municipal bureaucracy who politicians have voted to give that authority.

 A violation of a federal or provincial law is known as a regulatory or quasi-criminal offence.
 Punishments usually involve fines, forced compliance, or the shutting down or seizure of businesses or property.
-It’s rare to go to prison for breaking a federal, provincial or municipal law.
+It’s rare to go to prison for breaking these kinds of laws.